 This is a guide on how to tell if someone has blocked you on Snapchat.

 A couple of years ago, we wrote an article on how to tell if someone deleted you off Snapchat.
 Writing that article was much easier, as we could give a definite answer to our readers.

 The person has disappeared from your Friend screen.

 If the person’s name and chat history has disappeared from your Snapchat Friend screen, then it can only mean one of three things.

 - They have deactivated their Snapchat account.

 - You mistakenly pressed the Clear Conversation button and hid their messages.
-Unlikely, but still worth mentioning.
+This is unlikely, but still worth mentioning.